wrossmorrow/machtests/README.md

 We can install a `cron` job to run the tests each hour (or each half hour, or each 15 minutes etc) on each `yen` server.
 Care should be taken that _the interval chosen does not produce overlapping test runs_ (on a single machine).
 That is, if tests take a minute, we should not try to run them every 30 seconds.

 If using `sqlite3` with a database on the `IFS` system, these scheduled tests will need to run on a staggered schedule to prevent collisions in accessing the `sqlite` database.
 However, this problem is alleviated should we use a machine-specific `sqlite3`database.
+In fact, we should store locally anyway: if `IFS` is unavailable, a database on `IFS` is not useful.
+This obviates the need to consider database write collisions.

 For example, tests on `yen1` starts at 0 minute mark of each hour, and have the `crontab` entry: